How to Grow Potatoes Indoors: 5 Tips, Tricks & Step-by-Step Guide

 The potatoes fresh off the soil have soft skin that easily bruises, so it’s better to keep movement at a minimum.
 When the skin is dry enough, collect the potatoes in a dry brown bag and store in a cool dry place.

-Pests and Disease That Affect Potatoes
+Pests and Diseases That Affect Potatoes

 Growing potatoes indoors requires proper care.
 This involves watching out for pests and diseases that might attack the plant.